shachenkovakate/VSCode-extension/README.md

 - In **workspace mode**, the extension runs `clang-tidy` with an extra temporary `-config` that **disables only** `readability-identifier-naming` but inherits everything else.
-This prevents accidental mass renames while keeping all other checks active.
+It then scans each file and automatically adds missing standard includes, and only after that calls `clang-format`.
 - In **current file mode**, the extension:
   - first runs `clang-tidy` **without** overrides and **without** `-fix` to retrieve naming diagnostics;
   - uses its own renaming logic via the language server;
-  - then runs `clang-tidy -fix` again **with** naming disabled, to avoid double-changes to identifiers.
+  - then runs `clang-tidy -fix` again **with** naming disabled, to avoid double-changes to identifiers;
+  - finally runs `clang-format`.

-This way you keep precise control over when and how names are changed.
+This way you keep precise control over when and how names are changed, while still getting auto-added standard includes in workspace mode.

 ---